-Please use the boxes below to describe the actions planned by the College to address/mitigate the identified risks.
 The College seeks to follow government advice.
-On-going financial monitoring also should help to monitor financial risk.
+On-going financial monitoring also should help to monitor The impact of Covid 19 and its implications.
+The nature of the virus is uncertain and although there is a vaccintation programme, there may be re-occurrences and spikes.
+This may have an impact in terms of social financial risk.
 Refectory activity has been projected at 25% - 50% for 2021-22.
-This has resulted in budget for a deficit of £290,000 re Refectory in 2021-22.
+This has resulted in budget for a distancing and how the college delivers education on site. deficit of £290,000 re Refectory in 2021-22.
 However the college overall can support this, and still be projecting an overall surplus in 2021-22.
+Financial Recovery has been completed in 2020-21.
 This has resulted in a sound financial position for 2020-21 and a projected Adjusted Operating Surplus position for 2021-22.
-These anticiapted additional staff cost pressures have been included in the budget.
-Curriculum Planning and Financial Budgeting have been more aligned in budgeting for 2021-22.
-The College will review funding from Scottish Funding Council to meet this, and if funding cover costs.
+There is some back-up in practical subjects due to the impact of social distancing.
+In order to catch up, this These anticiapted additional staff cost pressures have been included in the budget.
+Curriculum Planning and may mean more staff costs.
+Financial Budgeting have been more aligned in budgeting for 2021-22.
+There is the uncertainty of the impact of Job Evaluation for Professional Staff, and the financial implications of The College will review funding from Scottish Funding Council to meet this, and if funding cover costs.
 In 2021-22 there should be enough financial room to meet any shortfall.
-However longer term meeting this embedded higher costs will be more challenging.
+However longer term meeting this embedded this. higher costs will be more challenging.
+A Cyber Incident affected the UHI partnership and its implications are still being felt and worked through.
 The College has adopted the use of Sharepoint quicker than it would have in order to reduce the potential implications of further Cyber Incidents.
 The Finance Ledger and Payroll systems are at present being hosted by external providers in the Cloud.
 The Finance Service continues to function although it has taken a bit longer to do some apsects of work.
-If funding increases do not march payroll and overheads inflation increases, then the College will face a more challenign financial environemnt in 2022-23.
-The College is working with other UHI partners to seek ways of efficiencies.
-There is a Finance Shared Service with North Highland led by North Highland; and a IT Shared Service with North Highland led by Inverness.
+Longer term is the issue if funding from the Scottish Funding Council becomes tighter.
+If funding increases do not march payroll and overheads inflation increases, then the College will face a more